Setting Up an LLC vs. LP

 When people start a new business, they need to consider how the business will be structured.
 Two of the most common choices for small businesses are LLC and LP.
 It can be difficult for an individual to decide which of these structures is most beneficial to their specific needs.

 At Froerer & Miles, our lawyers offer a wide range of legal services to small business owners.
 Our small business litigation services include initial business startup assistance.
-We can help our Ogden, UT, Layton, UT, and Salt Lake City, UT, clients consider the differences between setting up an LLC vs. an LP, and recommend the business structure that will work best for their entity.
+We can help our Ogden, UT and Layton, UT, clients consider the differences between setting up an LLC vs. an LP, and recommend the business structure that will work best for their entity.

 What Is an LLC?